ManasaYK17/BudgetBuddy/README.md

-# 💸 Daily Spending Limit Tracker
+# 💸 BUDGETBUDDY

 ## 📌 Project Overview

-**Daily Spending Limit Tracker** is a simple and intuitive application that helps users:
+**Budget Buddy** is a simple and intuitive application that helps users:

 - ✨ Set a daily budget
 - 💰 Add & manage expenses